bitlayer-org/bitlayer-org.github.io/docs/Learn/Introduction/BitVM.md

 # About BitVM

-[BitVM](https://bitvm.org/) is a computing paradigm to express Turing-complete Bitcoin contracts, which is the foundamental pilar to build the native layer2 for Bitcoin, without softfork or hardfork(which would take years), BitVM developer to verify computation on Bitcoin.
+[BitVM](https://bitvm.org/) is a computing paradigm to express Turing-complete Bitcoin contracts,which is the fundamental pillar for building a native Layer 2 solution for Bitcoin, without softfork or hardfork(which would take years), BitVM allows developers to verify computations on Bitcoin.

 ## What is BitVM?